dhaine/2014-11-06-fmv/novice/epi/01-data-structures.md

 <div class='out'><pre class='out'><code>[1] NaN
 </code></pre></div>

 Each object can have attributes.
-Attribues can be part of an object of R. These
+Attributes can be part of an object of R. These
 include:

 * names